wangkaim8/fwat_release/README.md

 **This version is released at the 2024 Seismo Training Summer School in Shenyang, China (https://seismo.training.ustc.edu.cn/2024/0804/c34699a650949/page.htm)**

-You are welcome to download the following packages for the training website:
+You are welcome to download the following packages from the training website:

 Packages: